Mobile Browsers Weren’t Always Around; Here’s Their Story

-Today, mobile devices are central to our internet experience.
+Today, mobile devices and browsers on them are central to our internet experience.
 By September 2023, 55.5% of all website traffic will come from these devices.
 Surprisingly, 92.3% of internet users prefer to use their phone to browse the web.
 The mobile trend is especially significant in regions like Africa, where 69.13% of online traffic is generated via mobile.
 But what’s behind the mobile surfing we’re used to today?

 The Wireless Application Protocol (WAP) was introduced in 1997 and serves as the cornerstone of mobile Internet connectivity.
 It was developed by Ericsson, Motorola, Nokia and Unwired Planet (now Enea Openwave Mobility) at an event called the WAP Forum.
 While wireless Internet access was possible before WAP was introduced, different manufacturers used different technologies, and WAP was intended to become an industry standard.
 However, WAP is now considered obsolete, as modern devices use networks and browsers that function similarly to those on PCs.